shankar4/Machine-Learning/README.md

 My partially useful gh-page is  located here: http://shankar4.github.io/Machine-Learning/

-You will be able to download the zip directly from this page.
-Sorry, publishing the html page was not achieved.
+You will be able to download the zip directly from this repo (note the 'Download ZIP' button on the right hand side) or the web page (gh-page) listed above.
+Sorry, the gh-page does not showcase the .html file(ran out of time)

 Thanks!